The Newest Ruse: Banks Capitalizing on “Toxic

 back that suddenly saw Citigroup Inc. (NYSE: C) turn a profit on nothing more than vapors?

-Co.
+& Co.
 (NYSE: JPM), Bank of America Corp.
-(NYSE: BAC) and PNC Financial Services Inc. (NYSE: PNC) will reportedly be
+(NYSE: BAC) and PNC Financial Services Inc. (NYSE: PNC) will

 Sadly, millions of investors will likely interpret this as a sign that the U.S.

 financial sector is once again a viable "profit" play - when the reality is that Wall Street hasn't learned a

 single darned thing from the financial crisis and is up to its old tricks once again.

 This time around, the biggest U.S. banks - including JPMorgan, BofA, and PNC -

 will employ an obscure accounting rule to magically transform the "toxic debt" that they obtained from such "zombie

 banks" as Wachovia Corp., Countrywide Financial Corp., National City Corp., and Washington Mutual Inc. (OTC: WAMUQ)

 Yes, you heard me correctly - income.
 It makes me furious.
 This is kind of a

 corporate accounting version of "the dog ate my homework."
 Only this time around, the joke is on us - the taxpayers